Drásov (Brno-Country District)

 Drásov is a market town in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 2,100 inhabitants.

+Etymology

+The name is derived from the personal name Drás, meaning "Drás' (court)".

 Geography

 Drásov is located about 15 km northwest of Brno.
 It lies mostly in the Boskovice Furrow, only the forested hills in the northwestern part of the municipal territory lies in the Upper Svratka Highlands.
 The highest point is a hill at 476 m above sea level.

 History

 The first written mention of Drásov is in a deed of King Wenceslaus I from 1238.
 Drásov was known for its vineyards, which existed here until the 19th century, and for the mining of red sandstone in several quarries in the vicinity.

 Transport

 There are no railways or major roads passing through the municipality.